 I’d like to wrap it up at 3 to keep it short.
 It isn’t easy to do, and it would be even harder if I hadn’t already posted the Raspberry Pirate Radio video.
 But since it’s my blog and I’m in charge, I’ll leave you with a couple more.
 If you like what you’ve seen, then check out the Hitchhiker’s Guide-reference-filled Universal Translator, and the very weird Crypto Currency Tracker.

 We had an excellent noisemaker project.
 It’s not very often you run across a compelling analog noise making circuit, but this one made all kinds of cool sound effects from 70’s sci-fi shows.
-The noises were fantastic, but sound did’t read well in print.
-So I made a case for it.
+The noises were fantastic, but sound didn’t exactly read well in print.
+So I designed a case for it.
+I prototyped it in the Lab, and we had the final parts produced through a local laser shop.
 It looks pretty cool, and it’s even available in the Shed.